Step 1. Add the JitPack repository to your build file

 :dependencies [[com.github.apache/cxf "cxf-3.5.5"]]

-Apache CXF is an open source services framework.
-CXF helps you build and develop services using frontend programming APIs, like JAX-WS and JAX-RS.
-These services can speak a variety of protocols such as SOAP, XML/HTTP, RESTful HTTP, or CORBA and work over a variety of transports such as HTTP, JMS or JBI.
+Apache CXF is an open source services framework for building and deploying web services and REST APIs in Java.
+CXF helps you build and develop services using standard frontend programming APIs, including JAX-WS (SOAP) and JAX-RS (REST).
+Services can speak a variety of protocols such as SOAP, XML/HTTP, RESTful HTTP, or CORBA and work over transports such as HTTP, JMS, and JBI.

 CXF includes a broad feature set, but it is primarily focused on the following areas: